-These fees apply from 31 July 2014 onwards.
+These fees apply from 17 January 2018 onwards.

-This document is based upon 'The Town and Country Planning (Fees for Applications, Deemed Applications, Requests and Site Visits) (England) Regulations 2012'
+This document is based upon 'The Town and Country Planning (Fees for Applications, Deemed Applications, Requests and Site Visits) (England) Regulations 2012' (as amended)

 The fee should be paid at the time the application is submitted.
 If you are unsure of the fee applicable, please contact your Local Planning Authority.